Dr. Elizabeth Marshall

 - Office: Harbour Centre, Room 7357

-Elizabeth Marshall’s research interests include children’s and young adult literature, life writing, graphic narratives, and popular culture.
-Her interdisciplinary scholarship critically examines representations of childhoods within texts produced for, marketed to, and/or consumed by youth.
-She has published on Little Red Riding Hood, schoolgirl activists in autobiographical picture books, monstrous teachers, and coming-of-age memoirs.
-Marshall is the author of The Drinking Curriculum: A Cultural History of Childhood and Alcohol, Graphic Girlhoods: Visualizing Education and Violence and co-author (with Leigh Gilmore) of Witnessing Girlhood: Toward an Intersectional Tradition of Life Writing.
+Elizabeth Marshall’s research interests include children’s and young adult literature, life writing, childhood, graphic narratives, and popular culture.
+She is the author of The Drinking Curriculum: A Cultural History of Childhood and Alcohol, Graphic Girlhoods: Visualizing Education and Violence and co-author (with Leigh Gilmore) of Witnessing Girlhood: Toward an Intersectional Tradition of Life Writing.
 Her articles have appeared in Feminist Studies (Claire G. Moses Award for Most Theoretically Innovative Article in Feminist Theory), Feminist Media Studies, Women’s Studies, The Harvard Educational Review, College English, and other journals.
-Marshall's forthcoming book focuses on representations of drinking children in American visual culture.
+Marshall's forthcoming book focuses on representations of childhood and alcohol in American visual culture.

 With Kenneth Kidd (University of Florida) she co-edits the Children’s Literature and Culture series at Routledge, the oldest-running monograph series in the field, founded by Jack Zipes and recently edited by Philip Nel.